NOOBDY/GetQuestions/README.md

 ### Submit File (WIP)

-> This feature is still WIP, don't use it because it could delete your submitted files
+> This feature is still WIP, you may encounter bugs

+> It currently deletes existing files every time, I will add conditional checks in future updates

 `python submit.py <question_number> <selected_file>.py`